Ciolfire/docker-stack-symfony/README.md

 ### 1.
 Get the repository (on your host, it will be muche easier to work on it like that)
 `git clone  https://github.com/ciolfire/docker-stack-symfony`
-rename the previous repository folder as `symfony`
+Rename the previous repository folder as `symfony`
 ### 2.
-move to the project folder:
+Move to the project folder:
 `cd docker-stack-symfony`
 Get the symfony application you want to use
 `git clone  https://github.com/xxx/yyy`